adnanmajeed82/Data_Structures_Algorithm_Analysis/README.md

 # Data_Structures_Algorithm_Analysis
 Data_Structures_Algorithm_Analysis

- Derived from Topic 1: Pigeonhole Principle using Hashing & Indexing (Focus: data structures, algorithms, and efficiency)
+ Derived from Topic 1: Pigeonhole Principle using Hashing & Indexing Derived from Topic 2: Heap Implementation using Discrete Logic & Python (Focus: computational logic, algorithms, and implementation) (Focus: data structures, algorithms, and efficiency)
 1. Optimized Hash Table Design using the Pigeonhole Principle for Collision Minimization → Explores how the pigeonhole principle can improve hash table load balancing and data retrieval speed.